code-chandan/MechaGrip/journal.md

 ---

-### July 11th Mounting Woes & Disc Drama
+### July 11th designing the disc and checking compatibilty
-tried dropping the motor disc into fusion and omg it was CHAOS, thing came in all off-center and kept snapping my constraints like twigs. i tried fixing it for like a solid hour but it was just pain. nothing lined up. everything broke. fusion was beefing with me for no reason.

-so i rage deleted it and rebuilt the whole thing from scratch.

-Time lost: 2 hours, but at least my sanity is intact.
+on the evening of july 11th. i worked on the disc of the motors, and it was quite frustrating considering it was my 3rd time building a robot, the dic kept messign with the constraints i had set, but later i had no choice but to delete it all and start from the beggining, after that i tried to assemble it, and i accidently deleted the step file of that disc, and i also emptied my recycle bin, i didnt notice it, but later it was imported onto fusion, so it wasnt a problem, that was it for the disc, it was kinda tough to make, but it is a very important part of the bot.

+Time spent: 2 hours

 | Image | Description |
 |-------|-------------|